(844) 786-8229 info@quotacy.com

 If you went with Option 2 to ladder the policies, after 15 years, the first policy would expire and you would no longer be paying for coverage you don’t need since your mortgage is now paid off.
 But you would still have the back up 25-year term policy to financially protect your family for another 10 years.

 When buying life insurance, you have to decide how long it should last and how much coverage to buy.
-The answer to how much term insurance you will need depends on your vision of your family’s future.
-Your long-term goals may change as time goes by.
+The answer to how much term insurance you need depends on what you want for your family, which may change as time goes on.

-It’s still wise to answer a few important questions about your family’s current and planned expenses when determining how much insurance you should purchase.
+Still, it’s wise to answer a few important questions about your current and planned expenses when determining how much coverage you should purchase.
 Here are a few questions to help you get started.

 These may include: